MathyouMB/website/src/content/articles/making-the-most-of-honours-project.md

 ### My Initial Meeting With My Supervisor ⭐

+This meeting was my first time meeting my supervisor.
 During our initial meeting, we discussed my proposed ideas in more detail.

+These were the main outcomes of this meeting were:

+- Validate that there was mutual interest in working together

+- To align on the project idea that I would pursue

+- Determine the project scope and deliverables

+- Discuss what my supervisor wanted to see in the proposal

-In this meeting we aligned on the idea of ChaosSpec, and my supervisor provided valuable feedback on how to refine the project scope and objectives.
+We ultimately aligned on the idea of ChaosSpec, and my supervisor provided helpful feedback on how to refine the project’s scope and objectives.

-He gave some clear direction for what questions and sections he wanted to see in the proposal which made the next steps much clearer.
+He also outlined the specific questions and sections he expected in the proposal, which made the next steps much clearer and easier to plan.

 <hr/>